html-next/smoke-and-mirrors/README.md

 for heavy long-life mobile use, infinite scrolling, and applications with routes that are entered and exited very often as part of a UX flow pattern.

+## Browser Support

+Currently this repo tracks changes in Ember and will likely 1.0 with a feature set tied to Ember 2.0.
+Whatever browser support Ember states, this addon will attempt to likewise support, with the addition of `iOS` `uiWebView` based browsers.
+If you can use `wkWebView`, it will improve your scroll experience a lot :)  If not, checkout `iScroll`, it will be exposed by this addon in the near future.

+Currently, IE10+ / Chrome

+This repo uses `window.requestAnimationFrame` without shimming or vendor prefixes.
+This will be rectified by 0.2.0.
+Once this is done, IE8/9 will experience a flicker when prepending to an array during infinite scroll.
+This is because they do not support `window.requestAnimationFrame` which is being used to reset the `scrollTop` during the prepend.

 #### [Changelog](./CHANGELOG.md)

 #### [Roadmap](./ROADMAP.md)